1unknownmaster1/1unknownmaster1/README.md

 - 👋 Hi, I’m @1unknownmaster1
 - 👀 I’m interested in programming and hacking
 - 🌱 I’m currently learning Basic CSS
-- 💞️ I’m looking to collaborate on nothing for the moment
+- 💞️ Learned HTML and HTML5
 - 📫 if you wanna help me about programming and hacking please contact me on my email:dionkelmendi999 or ig:dionkelmendi89

 <!---